GasLockR/Overview/README.md

 We believe that our product's versatility and adaptability will appeal to users who recognize the growing importance of Layer-2 solutions and the increasing demand for tools that facilitate efficient, secure, and cost-effective transactions within the Ethereum network.

+Web3 adoption will take place on L2's not L1's.
+You will often have users and institutions submitting 100's or even 1000's of transactions per day on L2's so it's important that they are protected against the occasional event that causes gas prices to spike.
+For example if you are running a business on L2 that relies on submitting many transactions you would want to derisk by buying insurance.

 ## Features

 1. Different types of insurances services.